maxludden/supergene-v2/books/book07/md/chapter-2324.md

 Han Sen looked at the notepad, which went on for a surprising number of pages.
 Luckily, it was written in the universal language, so Han Sen was able to read it all.

-“That b*tch.
+“That bitch.
 Don’t let me find her, or I’ll kill her…” The first line disappointed Han Sen.

 Han Sen thought the document would be filled with things Bai Yi had written down while he was horny.
 He thought it would be related to women.